kubescape/kubescape.io/docs/use_cases/misconfiguration-remediation-best-practice.md

 Educate your development team on the significance of security best practices and consistent scanning with Kubescape to cultivate a security-aware culture.

-Stay abreast of Kubescape’s latest updates to capitalize on new functionalities and security checks that reflect the evolving threat landscape and compliance requirements.
+Stay informed of Kubescape’s latest updates to capitalize on new functionalities and security checks that reflect the evolving threat landscape and compliance requirements.